Bio 2010 - Microbiology » Spring 2023 » Lecture Exam 3

 Which of the following mutations results in a non-functional protein because a stop codon appeared too early in the mRNA sequence?

-A. missense
+A. frameshift

 B. nonsense